Meet the team behind Borders Rugby TV & Rugby Radio

 Prior to that he presented weather bulletins for STV as well as football reports for Scotsport Results.

-Hugh has a wide sporting knowledge and will be a tremendous asset to the team as a presenter, interviewer and reporter, and he also indulges in his hobby as a photographer adding another dimension to what he brings us.
+Hugh has a wide sporting knowledge and is a tremendous asset to the team as a presenter, interviewer and reporter, and he also indulges in his hobby as a photographer adding another dimension to what he brings us.